Overv/VulkanTutorial/en/11_Compute_Shader.md

 ### Shader storage buffer objects (SSBO)

-A shader storage buffer (SSBO) allows you to read from and write to a buffer.
+A shader storage buffer (SSBO) allows shaders to read from and write to a buffer.
 Using these is similar to using uniform buffer objects.
 The biggest differences are that you can alias other buffer types to SSBOs and that they can be arbitrarily large.

 Going back to the GPU based particle system, you might now wonder how to deal with vertices being updated (written) by the compute shader and read (drawn) by the vertex shader, as both usages would seemingly require different buffer types.